 gave the Games a youthful vibe.
 The other new events all had a strong team ethic and helped the Games bridge the gender divide.
 For the first time in PyeongChang, a mixed doubles event in curling appeared alongside the traditional men's and women's team events.
 Alpine skiing, traditionally an individual sport, also had its own mixed team event for the first time.
 And finally, the speed skating programme in PyeongChang was rounded off with men's and women's 'mass start' events.

-The city of PyeongChang will host the XXIII Olympic Winter Games.
+The city of PyeongChang hosted the XXIII Olympic Winter Games.
 This followed 1 round of voting by the members of the International Olympic Committee (IOC) on 6 July 2011 at the 123rd IOC Session in Durban, South Africa.

 Three cities were proposed by their National Olympic Committees to host the 2018 Games: Munich (GER), Annecy (FRA), and PyeongChang (KOR)*.
 At its meeting on 22 June 2010, the IOC Executive Board selected all three cities as Candidate Cities and they continued to the second phase of the bid process.

 At the final vote in Durban, PyeongChang was elected with 63 votes to Munich's 25 votes and Annecy's 7 votes).
 This gave PyeongChang the majority that it needed to overcome the stiff competition put up by Munich and Annecy.